 That's a very different thing, Sean.

-So when people say, well, partisanship always has a role, it can't have a role when we're talking about uh our police agencies, the Justice Department, because at that point, when the political agenda gets in there, you're not just talking about taking away a person's ability to be elected because they had a better propaganda machine.
+So when people say, well, partisanship always has a role, it can't have a role when we're talking about our police agencies, the Justice Department, because at that point, when the political agenda gets in there, you're not just talking about taking away a person's ability to be elected because they had a better propaganda machine.

 You're talking about robbing them of their fundamental liberties and putting them in prison.

-Now that ought to scare the daylights out of every American.
+Now, that ought to scare the daylights out of every American.

-We'll continue more with Governor Mike Huckabee on the other side of this 800 941.
+We'll continue more with Governor Mike Huckabee on the other side of this, 800-941.

 Sean, if you want to be a part of the program, we'll take calls.

-We're in Washington, D.C., State of the Union tomorrow night, the House Intel Committee meeting as we speak.
+We're in Washington, D.C., State of the Union, tomorrow night, the House Intel Committee meeting as we speak.

 We expect they will vote out that memo, permission for that memo to be released.

-It'll be sent to the White House if they agree we could have it any hour.
+If they agree, we could have it any hour.

 When it happens, we'll bring it to you on Hannity on the TV show or right here tomorrow.